masasam/emacs-helm-tramp/README.md

 Setting hook that turn on extensions when you execute `helm-tramp-quit` command.

+If you don't make a backup files and lockfiles at remote server, it will be saved faster.

+	(setq make-backup-files nil)
+	(setq create-lockfiles nil)

 ## Misc setting

 If the shell of the server is zsh it is recommended to connect with bash.